 Times of crisis and demonstrations of employee appreciation often happen in silos.
 This sounds counterintuitive.
-Surely, employers would know they should display gratitude to improve morale during difficult times.
+Certainly, employers would recognize the importance of showing gratitude to boost morale during challenging times.
 Unfortunately, and to the detriment of the business, this is often not the case.

 Why does this happen, even to employers with the best of intentions?
 During crises, people are running on adrenaline, focused solely on solving problems that arise and sometimes they are operating in a state of panic.

-While it is tempting to charge full steam ahead when a crisis presents itself, it is imperative for leadership to pause and think about how they can show employees that their contributions are valued and appreciated.
+While it is tempting to charge ahead full steam when a crisis presents itself, it is imperative for leadership to pause and consider how they can demonstrate to employees that their contributions are valued and appreciated.
 The following simple gestures take little investment and go a long way in achieving this objective.

 Thank Them